-HOW DO I KNOW IF I SHOULD APPLY FOR “REGULAR” UNEMPLOYMENT COMPENSATION (UC) OR FOR PUA?
+SHOULD I APPLY FOR “REGULAR” UNEMPLOYMENT INSURANCE COMPENSATION (UI) OR FOR PUA?

-You should file for regular UC if you have an employer AND:
+You should file for regular UI if you have an employer AND:

-- You cannot work because a medical or public official has directed you to quarantine or self-isolate because of COVID-19 exposure, symptoms, or a positive diagnosis.
+You cannot work because a medical or public official has directed you to quarantine or self-isolate because of COVID-19.

-You should file for PUA if you are ineligible for regular UC and because you have lost income due to COVID-19 AND:
+You should file for PUA if you are ineligible for regular UI and because you have lost income due to COVID-19 AND:

-- You are the primary caretaker of a child or other individual that is unable to attend school or other facility that is closed as a direct result of COVID-19; or
+You are the primary caretaker of a child that is unable to attend school or for a person’s whose facility closed as a direct result of COVID-19; or

-- You have exhausted all rights to regular UC or extended benefits;
+You have exhausted all rights to regular UI or extended benefits;

-- You were denied regular UC on the basis that you did not have enough wages or wages in two calendar years quarters; or
+You were denied regular UI on the basis that you did not have enough wages or wages in two calendar years quarters; or

 HOW CAN I DETERMINE MY ELIGIBILITY FOR PUA?

-You may be eligible for PUA if you are self-employed, do not have sufficient work history to qualify for regular UC, or have exhausted your rights to regular UC benefits or extended benefits.
+You may be eligible for PUA if you are self-employed, do not have sufficient work history to qualify for regular UI, or have exhausted your rights to regular UI benefits or extended benefits.

-Individuals must provide “self-certification” that they are otherwise able and available to work, but are prevented from doing so by one of the following circumstances relating to COVID-19:
+You must provide self-certification that you are otherwise able & available to work, but can’t due to one of the these reasons:

-- The individual has been diagnosed with COVID-19 or is experiencing symptoms of COVID-19; or
+You have been diagnosed with COVID-19 or are experiencing symptoms of COVID-19; or

-- A member of the individual’s household has been diagnosed with COVID-19; or
+A member of your household has been diagnosed with COVID-19; or

-- A child or other person for whom the individual has primary caregiving responsibility is unable to attend school or another facility as a result of COVID-19; or
+You’re the primary caretaker of a child that is unable to attend school or for a person’s whose facility closed as a direct result of COVID-19; or

-- The individual has become the breadwinner or major support for a household because the head of the household has died as a direct result of COVID-19; or
+You’ve become the breadwinner or major support for a household because the head of the household has died as a result of COVID-19; or

-- The individual is unable to reach the place of employment because the individual has been advised by a health care provider to self-quarantine; or
+You’re unable to reach your place of employment because you’ve been advised by a health care provider to self-quarantine; or

-- The individual is self-employed, an independent contractor, or a gig worker, and COVID-19 has severely limited the individual’s ability to perform normal work; or
+You are self-employed, an independent contractor and COVID-19 has severely limited your ability to perform normal work; or

 WHAT WEEKS WILL PUA COVER?